 I have sat in on a few junior mining management discussions regarding whether they should be doing a PEA or a Pre-Feasibility Study, or a Feasibility instead of a Pre-Feasibility Study.
 Everyone had their opinion on how to proceed based on their own reasoning.
 Ultimately there is no absolute correct answer but there likely is one path that is better than the others.
 It depends on the short term and long term objectives of the company, the quality and quantity of data on hand, and the funding available.

-Four basic types of studies
+4 types of mining studies

-1. Desktop or Conceptual Study
+1. Desktop or Conceptual Mining Study

 2. Preliminary Economic Assessment (“PEA”)